levenhagen/blog_rhacm_observability_migration_OCP3-4/README.md

 <img src="https://github.com/levenhagen/blog_rhacm_observability_migration_OCP3-4/blob/main/migration-journey-OCP3-4.png" width="1000">

 ## Migration considerations
-When it comes to migration concerns, cluster administrators will have to analyze storage, networking, authentication and a few other components in order to successfully migrate.
+When it comes to migration concerns, cluster administrators will have to analyze storage, networking, authentication and a few other components, throughout all the steps of this journey defined above, in order to successfully migrate.
+Next section will explain how Red Hat Advanced Cluster Management can help.
+We’ll focus on the Setup and Certification and make sure we have a nice environment setup to certify the migration process.

-…
+### Environment Specifications
+- Red Hat OpenShift Container Platform 4.11
+  -  3 Control Plane Nodes (CPU: ,RAM: )
+  -  3 Compute Nodes (CPU: ,RAM: )
-Next sections will explain how Red Hat Advanced Cluster Management can help.
+- Red Hat Advanced Cluster Management 2.5.1